GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 If no `github-key.<key-id>` exists in configuration, then a default current key configuration
 (named `current`) will be inferred, using the defaults documented above.

-*NOTE* such configuration is considered insecure and should *not be used in production*.